Behavior Trees and State Machines in Robotics Applications: Background

 \subsubsection{State-Machine Concepts}

-\Sms and hierarchical state-machines have been used for decades in different domains with slight variations in syntax and semantics \cite{crane2007uml, von1994comparison}.
+\Sms and hierarchical state machines have been used for decades in different domains with slight variations in syntax and semantics \cite{crane2007uml, von1994comparison}.
 While there exist multiple syntaxes with minor variations, the UML's state diagram, a graphical representation of \sms in UML, might be the most common visual syntax, especially in the software modeling community (see \cref{fig:smsyntax}).

-\bchg{A state-machine model is a directed graph of three primary elements: states, transitions and actions.
+\looseness=-1 \bchg{A state-machine model is a directed graph of three primary elements: states, transitions and actions.
 In the UML semantics \cite{uml2017, DOUGLASS2011257, crane2007uml}, states represent patterns of behavior.
-The behaviors executed by the robot are represented in actions.
-From the perspective of computational execution semantics, UML's \sms support both Mealy and Moore machines execution semantic \cite{samek2009crash, kubatova2013petri}.
+The behaviors executed by the robot are represented as actions.
+From the perspective of computational execution semantics, UML's \sms support both the execution semantics of Mealy and Moore machines \cite{samek2009crash, kubatova2013petri}.
 When an action is associated to a transition (action-on-transition), similar to Mealy machines, the action is executed at the transition.
 When the action is associated to a state (action-on-state), similar to Moore machines \cite{Hajji2022}, the action is executed at the state entry or exit.
 Most state-machine implementations are event-driven.}

-\Hsms, also known as statecharts \cite{harel1987statecharts}, are an extension of \sms that allow nesting (hierarchy) and concurrency \cite{harel1987statecharts, luttgen2000compositional}.
-Thus, \hsms are similar to \sms but can additionally separate behaviors into sub-states, or composite states, thereby increasing the modularity of the model and decreasing the number of transitions needed.
+Hierarchical state machines, also known as statecharts \cite{harel1987statecharts}, are an extension of \sms that allow nesting (hierarchy) and concurrency \cite{harel1987statecharts, luttgen2000compositional}.
+Thus, hierarchical state machines are similar to \sms but can additionally separate behaviors into sub-states, or composite states, thereby increasing the modularity of the model and decreasing the number of transitions needed.

 \bchg{Just like \bts in robotics, \sms provide graphical models to represent the behavior of a robotic agent.
 Colledanchise and \"Ogren~\cite{colledanchise2016behavior} have shown how \bts generalize \sms in robotics.
 In the rest of the paper, we focus on implementations in robotics; the robotic implementations of \sms will differ slightly from the UML notation.}